General Motors 4T60E Transaxle. Honda M4RA FWD Automatic Transaxle.

 These are almost only found on planetary type gearboxes.
 Honda does use servo shafts and a reverse gear fork to produce reverse gear in it's automatics.
-They are normally round in shape, and usually 1-3 inches in diameter with a pin installed to perform some action.
-Some are serviceable from the engine bay but can be found anywhere on or inside the transmission.
+They are normally round in shape, and usually 1-3 inches in diameter with a pin installed to perform some mechanical action.
+Some servos are serviceable from the engine bay but can be found anywhere on or inside the transmission.
 The job of the servo is to convert hydraulic force into a mechanical action, by using a large round piston and apply rod to push some device (normally a band or fork) onto a planetary member, much like the way a brake wheel cylinder works.
-Fluid is placed on the backside of the piston, forcing the rod and piston to move and engage the device at a hydraulic advantage depending on the size and pressure of the fluid applied to it.
+Fluid is placed on the back side of the piston, forcing the rod and piston to move and engage the device at a hydraulic advantage depending on the size and pressure of the fluid applied to it.

 Servo Piston and Actuating Rod.

 Bands are used to hold something stationary by affixing a band that is physically attached to one part (normally the transmission case) to the object to be held.
 They can be of various sizes and styles but their operation remains the same.
 These bands are usually made out of steel lined with friction paper and other friction enhancing compounds.
 Common uses for bands is a forward gear band, and reverse band.
 These are found predominantly in transmissions using planetary gearsets.